 Here is a summary of which TGV lines DO AND DO NOT take fully assembled bicycles and some suggested workarounds ...

-Paris to Toulouse.
-This is still possible with a bike from Paris Gare d'Austerlitz to Toulouse.
+Paris to Toulouse: This is possible by TGV with a bike from Paris Gare d'Austerlitz to Toulouse.
 You need to make a bike reservation for Paris-Toulouse at the same time you buy your own ticket.
-The bike symbol should come up on relevant services on a regular search for tickets on the OUI.sncf website.
+The bike symbol should come up on relevant services on a regular search for tickets on the SNCF website.

 See our Pays de la Loire (Nantes) train map.